seumoo/seumoo-docs/docs/doc-samples/dom-tutorial.md

-# Creating a HTML DOM Table from a JavaScript Object Array
+# Creating an HTML DOM Table from a JavaScript Object Array

 Learn how to create an HTML table from a object array using JavaScript to read array items and instantiate DOM elements.
 ___